JosTheDude/soul-graves-plus/README.md

 ## Contributing
 If you'd like to contribute, simply make an issue with your proposed feature/enhancement or browse existing issues that are approved and make a pull request!
 PRs are accepted at this time.

+Thanks to @NicoNekoDev for their contributions & code cleanup!

 ## Support & Issues
 Want to make a suggestion?
 Having an issue?
 Open a GitHub Issue [here](https://github.com/JosTheDude/SoulGravesPlus/issues) and let me know!